ninest/NSR/src/content/articles/basic-military-training.md

   Don't say it weirdly, your platoon will fuck up.

-  You think about it, you ride one rollercoaster then right out the gate it goes downhill already, everybody will kenna heart attack.
+  You think about it, you ride one roller coaster then right out the gate it goes downhill already, everybody will kenna heart attack.
 Same principle here.

 #### Examples